JeanCarlosPA/globant_data_test/README.md

 OUTPUT>> <Response [200]>, {'message': 'success getting number of employees hired for each job and department in 2021 divided by quarter',
                             'query_result': 'id,department,count\n8,Support,256\n6,Human Resources,249\n'}
 ```

+# Note:
+Keep in mind that the values for test endpoints hosted in AWS the right URL need to be provided in the request.

 ## Cleanup